jokedst/GetOpt/README.md

 GetOpt
 ======

-getopt lib for parsing
+Lib for parsing command line parameters

+Influenced by getopt

 Example
 -------

 In your main method, just specify which option you support.
-Each option has a delegate that is called when the option i s found, use it to set your local variables.
+Each option has a delegate that is called when the option is found, use it to set your local variables.

 ```csharp
 var opts = new GetOpt("Sample application that sorts input rows based on a delimeted field",